-Submissions for the 2019 Rooftop Films Summer Series are closed.
+Submissions for the 2021 Rooftop Films Summer Series Are Now Open

-In May 2019, we will begin celebrating our 23rd year of bringing the best independent films to the rooftops of New York City.
+In May 2021, we will begin celebrating our 25th year of presenting the best independent films outdoors in New York City.
 If selected, you will participate in one of the most unforgettable, unique, filmmaker-friendly, independent film events in the world!

 There are two ways to submit to the Rooftop Films Summer Series.
 Please choose only one per film.
 If you are submitting via FilmFreeway, you do not need to complete an additional submission form.
-Please read all of our rules and guidelines prior to sending in your submission.
+Please review our rules and guidelines below prior to submitting.

-If you have any questions regarding submissions or deadline waivers, please email by clicking here.
+If you have any questions regarding submission or deadline waivers, please email firstname.lastname@example.org.

 Submitting to Rooftop

-We have always had a low recommended submission fee, which must only be paid once regardless of how many films you submit to the festival.
+We have always had a low, recommended submission fee, which must only be paid once regardless of how many films you submit to the festival.
 No film will ever be turned away due to lack of funds.
-If you are submitting multiple films or are unable to pay the submission fee for any reason click here to request a fee waiver.
+If you are submitting multiple films or are unable to pay the submission fee for any reason email email@example.com to request a fee waiver.

 Rules and Guidelines

-Rooftop Films is committed to providing a venue, an audience, and a community for the wide array of short and feature length films that are under-served by conventional commercial distributors, industry-run festivals, art galleries, and repertory theater retrospectives.
-We want films that tell us about where you live and how you live, and we seek independent movies with original ideas, regardless of production values.
-We screen the work of experienced professionals, long-time amateurs and first-time filmmakers alike.
-We strongly encourage submissions by women and people of color.
+Rooftop Films is committed to providing a venue, an audience and a community for the wide array of short and feature length films that are under-served by conventional commercial distributors, industry festivals, art galleries, and repertory theaters.
+We want films that tell us about where and how you live.
+We seek independent movies with original ideas.
+We screen the work of experienced professionals, long-time amateurs, and first-time filmmakers alike.
+We strongly encourage women, veterans, people with disabilities, people of color and gender nonconforming filmmakers to submit to our festival.

 We show films of all genres, formats, and lengths, as long as they’re daring, creative, and unique.
 We always search for films that break down boundaries or feature innovative, personal, and eccentric or hilarious takes on old forms.
-Films can be from any genre and in any format.
-We love animation, satire, fiction comedies and dramas, experimental and abstract films, personal and political documentaries, and every other form of film, entertainment or video art.
+We love animation, satire, comedies and dramas, experimental and abstract films, personal and political documentaries, and every other form of film, entertainment or video art.

 We screen hundreds of short and feature length films each summer and work tirelessly year round to bring these films to new audiences.

-If you have any questions regarding submissions, please email by clicking here.
+If you have any questions regarding submissions, please email firstname.lastname@example.org

 - Fiction Features are features length films, sixty minutes and longer.
 We screen dozens of feature length films each summer.

 - Fiction Short Films are short films 59 minutes and under.
-We screen hundreds of short films each summer.
+We screen over 100 short films each summer.

 - Documentary Features are non-fiction feature length films, sixty minutes and longer.
 We screen dozens of feature length documentaries each summer.

 - Documentary Short Films are non-fiction short films, 59 minutes and under.
-We screen hundreds of short documentaries each summer.
+We screen over 100 short films each summer.

 Previews & Entry Form

-- All submissions not made through FilmFreeway must include our Submission Form.
+- All submissions not made through FilmFreeway must go through our Submission Form.

 - Submissions must be in English or have English subtitles and there must be a preview AND screening copy available in English or with English subtitles, excepting music videos and films without dialogue.